the-road-to-react-with-firebase/the-road-to-react-with-firebase/manuscript/12-email-verification/index.md

 # leanpub-end-insert
 ~~~~~~~~

-All the sensible routes for authenticated users now require a confirmed email.
+All the sensitive routes for authenticated users now require a confirmed email.
 Finally, your application can be only used by users with real email addresses.

 ### Exercises: